Proofhouse

 VIEW FORGE ON GITHUBGOVERNANCE

-EARLY IMPLEMENTATIONThe early governance kernel for review-required decisions, rights and redaction posture, approval records, and evidence operations.
-It is not yet a finished runtime control plane.
+BETAThe governance kernel for review-required decisions, rights and redaction posture, approval records, and evidence operations.
+Substantially implemented and in internal evaluation — not yet a customer-ready, GA runtime control plane.

 POLICY LIFECYCLE